Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 Birmingham before the industrial revolution was a place of hard work and manufacturing, especially metalworking.
 The geology of the surrounding region and Black Country supplied Birmingham with adequate metals and coal to smelt the metals.
 By 1563, the historian Camden stated that the area was "swarming" with people and "echoing with the noise of anvils".
 The good supply of water thanks to the topography allowed more and more resource-intensive products to be made.
 During ths time, the demographic was principally white with the Church present throughout; this intensve labour required young male labourers and did not change much.
 Smiths and the market were selling goods across England by this time.

+The industrial revolution kicked economic changes into overdrive.
+The population by 1710 was 15,000 fuelled by continued urban-rural migration.
+A middle and a tertiary sector emerged duing this period, creating Lloyds and Midlands Bank - the former foudned in 1765.
+The main secondary sector manufacturing industries required the services of tertiary sec